Milngavie: Notable people

 The playwright Robert McLellan grew up in the town where his father, John, founded and ran the local Allander Press, with premises in the Black Bull Yard from c.1912.

 The footballer Murdo MacLeod, who played for Dumbarton, Celtic, Borussia Dortmund and Hibernian, and at international level for Scotland, was born and brought up in Milngavie.

 The former Liberal Democrat leader Jo Swinson was born and brought up in Milngavie.
 She attended local school Douglas Academy.
 She is the former Parliamentary Under Secretary of State for Employment relations, consumer and postal affairs, having lost her seat in the 2015 General Election, only to regain it in 2017.
 She then lost her seat in 2019, resulting in Jo stepping down as leader for the Liberal Democrat Party.

-Prof Edward Eisner FRSE of the University of Strathclyde lived in Milngavie.
+Prof Edward Eisner of the University of Strathclyde lived in Milngavie.

 Racing driver Gerry Birrell was born and raised in Milngavie before moving south to London as he became more successful.

-Margaret Cunnison (May 29, 1914 – January 4, 2004) was a Scottish aviator and the first Scottish woman flying instructor.
+Margaret Cunnison (29 May 1914 – 4 January 2004) was a Scottish aviator and the first Scottish woman flying instructor.
 She was one of the first women to join the Air Transport Auxiliary.

+Professional footballer Greg Docherty was born in the town and attended Douglas Academy.
+He is currently club captain at Charlton Athletic and has previously played for Hull City, Rangers and Hamilton Academical.